aburambadkar/90DaysOfDevOps/2026/day-30/day-30-images.md

-We notice all the build steps of this nginx image akshada@linux-practice:~$ docker image history nginx IMAGE          CREATED        CREATED BY                                      SIZE      COMMENT 0cf1d6af5ca7   17 hours ago   CMD ["nginx" "-g" "daemon off;"]                0B        buildkit.dockerfile.v0
+We notice all the build steps of this nginx image akshada@linux-practice:~$ docker image history nginx

+IMAGE          CREATED        CREATED BY                                      SIZE      COMMENT 0cf1d6af5ca7   17 hours ago   CMD ["nginx" "-g" "daemon off;"]                0B        buildkit.dockerfile.v0

 <missing>      17 hours ago   STOPSIGNAL SIGQUIT                              0B        buildkit.dockerfile.v0

 <missing>      17 hours ago   EXPOSE map[80/tcp:{}]                           0B        buildkit.dockerfile.v0

 <missing>      17 hours ago   ENTRYPOINT ["/docker-entrypoint.sh"]            0B        buildkit.dockerfile.v0

 <missing>      17 hours ago   COPY 30-tune-worker-processes.sh /docker-ent…   4.62kB    buildkit.dockerfile.v0

 <missing>      17 hours ago   COPY 20-envsubst-on-templates.sh /docker-ent…   3.02kB    buildkit.dockerfile.v0
-<missing>      17 hours ago   COPY 15-local-resolvers.envsh /docker-entryp…   389B      buildkit.dockerfile.v0
-<missing>      17 hours ago   COPY 10-listen-on-ipv6-by-default.sh /docker…   2.12kB    buildkit.dockerfile.v0
-<missing>      17 hours ago   COPY docker-entrypoint.sh / # buildkit          1.62kB    buildkit.dockerfile.v0
-<missing>      17 hours ago   RUN /bin/sh -c set -x     && groupadd --syst…   82.3MB    buildkit.dockerfile.v0
-<missing>      17 hours ago   ENV DYNPKG_RELEASE=1~trixie                     0B        buildkit.dockerfile.v0
-<missing>      17 hours ago   ENV PKG_RELEASE=1~trixie                        0B        buildkit.dockerfile.v0
-<missing>      17 hours ago   ENV ACME_VERSION=0.3.1                          0B        buildkit.dockerfile.v0
-<missing>      17 hours ago   ENV NJS_RELEASE=1~trixie                        0B        buildkit.dockerfile.v0
-<missing>      17 hours ago   ENV NJS_VERSION=0.9.6                           0B        buildkit.dockerfile.v0
-<missing>      17 hours ago   ENV NGINX_VERSION=1.29.7                        0B        buildkit.dockerfile.v0
-<missing>      17 hours ago   LABEL maintainer=NGINX Docker Maintainers <d…   0B        buildkit.dockerfile.v0
-<missing>      9 days ago     # debian.sh --arch 'amd64' out/ 'trixie' '@1…   78.6MB    debuerreotype 0.17
-akshada@linux-practice:~$

 Each line is a layer.
 Note how some layers show sizes and some show 0B

 Write in your notes: What are layers and why does Docker use them?

 Each command you include in docker file to build this image is converted into one layer of some size.
 If another build has a layer in common, docker will not create another layer, instead with cache this layer and build other layers on top of it.
-This caching makes images small in size and consume less resources.
+This caching makes images small in sizeand consume less resources.

 Task 3: Container Lifecycle

 Practice the full lifecycle on one container:

-Create a container (without starting it) - docker create --name mycontainer nginx Start the container - docker start containername
+Create a container (without starting it) - docker create --name mycontainer nginx

+Start the container - docker start containername

 Pause it and check status -

-akshada@linux-practice:~$ docker pause mycon mycon akshada@linux-practice:~$ docker ps
+akshada@linux-practice:~$ docker pause mycon mycon

+ docker ps
 CONTAINER ID   IMAGE     COMMAND                  CREATED          STATUS                   PORTS     NAMES d9cf2530d0b7   nginx     "/docker-entrypoint.…"   31 seconds ago   Up 18 seconds (Paused)   80/tcp    mycon akshada@linux-practice:~$

 Unpause it - docker unpause d9cf2530d0b7

-Stop it - docker stop containerID (brings the container in exited state with 0 code) Restart it - docker restart containername
+Stop it - docker stop containerID (brings the container in exited state with 0 code)

+Restart it - docker restart containername

-Kill it - (brings the container in exited state with 137 code) akshada@linux-practice:~$ docker ps -a
+Kill it - (brings the container in exited state with 137 code)

+akshada@linux-practice:~$ docker ps -a

 CONTAINER ID   IMAGE     COMMAND                  CREATED         STATUS                       PORTS     NAMES d9cf2530d0b7   nginx     "/docker-entrypoint.…"   3 minutes ago   Exited (137) 6 seconds ago             mycon akshada@linux-practice:~$